-- Expect to spend lots of time chatting when you move in to halls or in those first few weeks of lectures.
+- Expect to spend lots of time chatting when you move in to halls, or in those first few weeks of lectures.
 Getting to know your flatmates and fellow course mates will help you settle in to your new life.

 - If you are getting your student loan through Student Finance, remember that it doesn’t come through until you have registered with the university and collected your student card.
 So make sure you have enough money in your account for the first week and a little bit beyond.

 - Don’t spend it all at once.
 It can be tempting to splurge, but a little discipline goes a long way.
-Use a budget planner to work out exactly how much you’ve got to get you through the term – there are some great free apps that help split your budget into daily amounts.
+Use a budget planner to work out exactly how much cash you’ve got to get you through the term – there are some great free apps that help split your budget into daily amounts.

 - Make sure you’re getting the right level of funding, including benefits or any other sources of financial support that you might be entitled to.
 If you’re unsure, pop into the Advice Centre.
+They’re on hand to support you with specialist, free, confidential and student-centred advice, covering everything from finance to academic issues.

 - Independent learning